liferay/liferay-docs/develop/tutorials/articles/03-developing-a-web-application/04-refactoring-the-prototype/04-integrating-the-back-end.markdown

     replaced the model yet.

 Now you get to do some dependency management.
-For the web module to access the generated services, you must make it aware of the api and service modules.
+For the web module to access the generated services, you must make it aware of the API and service modules.
 Then you can update the `addEntry` method in `GuestbookPortlet` to use the new
 services: